SciSpike/recurrify/README.md

 ]
 ```

-**Note:** Exception schedules are only valid as part of a complete schedule definition.
+**Note:** Exception recurrences are only valid as part of a complete recurrence definition.

 ## Complete definition
-A complete definition is a json object that at a minimum contains a `schedules` property that defines a composite schedule with at least one basic schedule.
-Optionally, the definition can also include an `exceptions` property that defines a composite exception schedule.
+A complete definition is a json object that at a minimum contains a `recurrences` property that defines a composite recurrence with at least one basic recurrence.
+Optionally, the definition can also include an `exceptions` property that defines a composite exception recurrence.

-A valid schedule that fires every 10 minutes.
-The composite schedule is always placed in an object under a property named `schedules`.
-Even if you only have a basic schedule, the `schedules` property must be an array.
+A valid recurrence that fires every 10 minutes.
+The composite recurrence is always placed in an object under a property named `recurrences`.
+Even if you only have a basic recurrence, the `recurrences` property must be an array.

 ```
-const schedule = {
+const recurrence = {
-  schedules: [
+  recurrences: [
     {m: [0,10,20,30,40,50]}
   ]
 }
 ```

-A valid schedule definition that includes exceptions with modifiers.
-Here we see the composite exception schedule is always placed in an object under a property named `exceptions`.
-Even if you only have a basic exception schedule, the `exceptions` property must be an array.
+A valid recurrence definition that includes exceptions with modifiers.
+Here we see the composite exception recurrence is always placed in an object under a property named `exceptions`.
+Even if you only have a basic exception recurrence, the `exceptions` property must be an array.

 ```
-const schedule = {
+const recurrence = {
-  schedules: [
+  recurrences: [
     {h: [10], m: [15,45]},
     {h: [17], m: [30]}
   ],